damooooooooooh/ring-adapter/README.md

 # ring-adapter
-Ring device adapter for Mozilla WebThings Gateway.
+Ring device adapter for WebThings Gateway.

 ## How does it work?
 The adapter polls the ring api for activity using a configurable poll interval that you can set in the adpater configuration page.